 The 160km of corrugated dirt road with dips and creek crossings.
 I wouldn't want to go there in the wet season by this route.
 The low level grid bridges and corrugated, windy roads make for an interesting drive and for someone who hasn't ventured into the outback, the landscape can be fascinating.
-Just keep an eye for for washouts.
+Just keep an eye out for washouts.
 You don't usually see many cars on the dirt roads in the outback.

 The longer way

-The other route only has 50km of well maintained dirt
+The other route only has 50km of well maintained dirt.

-The turn off to Valley of Lagoons Road is about 50km North of the Oasis corner or 110km South Mount Garnet if coming from that direction.
+The turn off to Valley of Lagoons Road is about 50km North of the Oasis corner or about 110km South Mount Garnet if coming from that direction.

-From Townsville take the Herveys Range Developmental Road turning right onto Gregory Developmental Road (The Great Inland Way), then right on Kennedy Development Road, and another right onto Valley of Lagoons Rd.
+From Townsville, take the Herveys Range Developmental Road turning right onto Gregory Developmental Road (The Great Inland Way), then right on Kennedy Development Road, and another right onto Valley of Lagoons Rd.
 There is a dam on the left side of the road (heading north) at the turnoff.

 After the turn it's about 50 - 55 km in on a newly graded road.
 The drop into the valley is a few hundred metres before the Reedy brook homestead turn off.